 Let us discuss the art of sorcery in Warhammer Fantasy Roleplay 1e.
 The aforementioned similarity to AD&D becomes all the more striking the more one peruses this section.
 There are some very interesting differences however.

-Warhammer Fantasy uses a spell point or mana-based system.
-Each spell consumes a set amount of spell points, and wizards gain new spellpoints for each new level they master (i.e between 1 and 4).
-To add a little uncertainty to the game, if your wizard has less then 12 spell points (wizard’s apprenctices start with 2d4 and gain 4d4 for each of the 4 levels afterward) spells only succeed if you roll under your magic point total on a 2d6, adding delicious uncertainty.
-Overall, though, spells may be cast with gleefull abandon until one runs out of magic points, which can be regained through rest or even Meditation if one is lucky.
+Warhammer Fantasy Roleplay uses a spell point or mana-based system.
+Each spell consumes a set amount of spell points, and casters gain additional spellpoints for each new level they master (i.e between 1 and 4).
+To add a little uncertainty to the game, if your wizard has less then 12 spell points (wizard’s apprentices start with 2d4 and gain 4d4 for each of the 4 levels of wizardry thereafter), spells only succeed if you roll under your magic point total on a 2d6, adding delicious uncertainty.
+Spells may be cast with gleefull abandon until one runs out of magic points, which can be regained through rest or even Meditation if one is lucky.
 When casting a spell, it is always possible to expand more spell points so your opponent has a harder time making his willpower save, making for truly staggeringly powerful Alpha strike capability, as god intended.

-The noble art of Wizardry is divided into but 4 levels of power, mastery of which is generally attained when the Wizard himself attains a new level (after the apprentice, each spellcasting class has 4 levels).
-The Wizard class in Warhammer Fantasy is the most demanding class in the entire game xp-wise, requiring one to take all the advancements and skills, as well as a minimum of two spells (which also cost xp to learn).
-Given these rather stringent xp requirements, even 2nd level wizards are likely to be frightfully rare and the veterans of many a deadly adventure.
+The noble art of Wizardry is divided into but 4 levels of power, mastery of which is generally attained when the Wizard levels up (after the Apprentice, each spellcasting class has 4 levels).
+The Wizard class in Warhammer Fantasy Roleplay is the most demanding class in the entire game xp-wise, requiring one to take all the advancements and skills, as well as a minimum of two spells (which also cost xp to learn).
+Given these rather exorbitant xp requirements, even 2nd level wizards are likely to be frightfully rare and the veterans of many a deadly adventure.
 4th level wizards should be all but unknown, to say nothing of 4th level specialist wizards (which I shall explain later).

 Learning spells is prohibitively expensive, taking as much as 200 xp per level of the spell (average xp gain per session between 100-300).
-Mastering Petty magic, the cantrips of Warhammer Fantasy, takes but 50 xp however.
-To add yet more shit to the shit sandwich, a succesfull (and for higher level spells, very difficult) Intelligence check is needed, with failure requiring one to either increase one’s intelligence or find a different version of the spell (in, say, a different grimoire, or learned from Bertle the Torpid instead of Malgauber the Long-winded), before another attempt may be made.
+Mastering Petty magic, the cantrips of Warhammer Fantasy, takes but 50 xp each.
+To add yet more shit to the shit sandwich, a successful (and for higher level spells, very difficult) Intelligence check is needed, with failure requiring one to either increase one’s intelligence and try again or find a different version of the spell (in, say, a different grimoire, or learned from Bertle the Torpid instead of Malgauber the Long-winded), before another attempt may be made.
 At least the xp is not expended on a failed attempt.

-Spellcasting itself is kind of shit, but aruably no less unforgiving as they are in DnD.
+Spellcasting in combat is kind of shit, but arguably no less unforgiving then in DnD.
 Your spells take a full round to cast (only triggering at the start of the next turn presumably), during which you count as Prone and all (melee?
-I assume melee) attacks on you thus hit automatically and cause double damage.
-If you take a hit your spell is disrupted and you still lose the magic points, like god intended.
+I assume melee) attacks on you hit automatically and cause double damage.
+If you take a hit your spell is disrupted and you still lose the magic points as an added fuck you.

 Magic in the Old World is divided into

-For those not content with simple Battle magic there is the option of specialization, which involves SWITCHING TO YET ANOTHER SEPERATE CAREER TRACK AND LEARNING A SEPERATE SCHOOL OF MAGIC WHICH COSTS EVEN MORE FUCKING XP.
+For those not content with simple Battle magic there is the option of specialization, which involves SWITCHING TO YET ANOTHER SEPARATE CAREER TRACK AND LEARNING A SEPARATE SCHOOL OF MAGIC WHICH COSTS EVEN MORE FUCKING XP.
 On the plus side, specialist magic is really fucking good.
-Of the 4 specialist wizard classes, two are really fucking evil and have horrible penalties associated with them, which means they are likely to be used by NPCs.
+Of the 4 specialist wizard classes, two are really fucking evil and have horrible penalties associated with them, which effectively bars them from player use.
 Each specialist school of magic has around 3-8 spells per level in the rulebook, with more spells available on the lower levels.

 The more punk-rock specialist wizard is the Demonologist.
 We immediately understand this guy is heavy metal.
 Every level you gain d6 insanity points and a hideous disability from the Disability table (like the mutations you get as a wizard in DCC, only less fun and more crippling).
 Ability score loss, aversion to daylight, hideous appearance, allergies to common materials and so on.
-Fortunately ability score loss may be offset with a prohibitively expensive tonic, the creation of which requires components from rare monsters and which is addictive in the extreme, withdrawal of which means death.
+Fortunately ability score loss may be offset with a prohibitively expensive tonic, the creation of which requires components from rare monsters and which is addictive in the extreme to the point that withdrawal means death.
 A nice nodd to Elric of Melniboné.

 Drawback: The Life-expectancy of a kamikaze-pilot on Crystal Meth.
-Requires about the same risk-aversion of the above to make selection of this class a viable option.
+Requires about the same risk-aversion of the above to make volunary entry into this class seem a reasonable option.

 Drawback: Unlikely to be able to attend the Elector Count’s ball any time soon.

-Magic in Warhammer Fantasy is sufficiently different from DnD while retaining the overal feel to avoid obvious griping and some of the Specialist classes are kind of cool but overal I feel this section could use expansion, which it got in the later Realms of Sorcery expansion.
+Magic in Warhammer Fantasy is sufficiently different from DnD to avoid accusations of plagiarism while it still retains a very AD&D feel.
+Some of the Specialist classes are kind of cool but overal I feel this section could use expansion, which the game would eventually get in the subsequent Realms of Sorcery expansion.
 There is some cool shit here but it all feels rather generic, something which later editions would strive to rectify.
-The biggest dissapointment is the generic magic item section 😦
+The biggest disappointment is the generic magic item section 😦

-Edit: I neglected to mention the existence of the somewhat shittier Alchemist Class, a house-brand wizard variety which does have access to the Metallurgy and Chemistry skills to enable him to fashion gunpowder and other substances, but this goes as the cost of spellcasting capability.
+Edit: I neglected to mention the existence of the overall shit-tier Alchemist Class, a house-brand wizard variety which does have access to the Metallurgy and Chemistry skills to enable him to fashion gunpowder and other substances, but this goes as the cost of spellcasting capability.
 Alchemists learn Magic one level later then ordinary Wizards and can never cast 4th level spells.
-While it is easier to get access to the Manufacture potion skill, the Alchemist is, on the whole, inferior to his arcane counterpart.
+While it is easier to get access to the Manufacture Potion skill, the Alchemist is, on the whole, an inferior brand of spellcaster.